dpelle/vim-LanguageTool/README.md

 to let Vim pick a default size.
 Default is: 14

+## Colors

-You can also customize the following syntax highlighting groups:
+You can customize the following syntax highlighting groups:
 ```
 LanguageToolCmd
 LanguageToolErrorCount